Think different: Product packaging

 In previous Macintosh packaging, Apple's website URL was printed below the specifications list.

 The apparent explanation for this inconspicuous usage is that Apple wished to maintain its trademark registrations on both terms - in most jurisdictions, a company must show continued use of a trademark on its products in order to maintain registration, but neither trademark is widely used in the company's current marketing.
 This packaging was used as the required specimen of use when Apple filed to re-register "Think different" as a U.S. trademark in 2009.

 macOS

 Apple has continued to include portions of the "Crazy Ones" text as Easter eggs in a range of places in macOS.
-This includes the high-resolution icon for TextEdit introduced in Leopard, the "All My Files" Finder icon introduced in Lion, the high-resolution icon for Notes in Mountain Lion and Mavericks and on the new Color LCD Display preferences menu introduced for MacBook Pro with Retina Display.
+This includes the high-resolution icon for TextEdit introduced in Leopard, the "All My Files" Finder icon introduced in Lion, the high-resolution icon for Notes in Mountain Lion and Mavericks and on the new Color LCD preferences menu introduced for MacBook Pro with Retina Display.